 St Mark’s Basilica on the Piazza San Marco is the top religious site to see in Venice.
 Admission to see parts of the ground floor is free so queues are usually very, very long.
 After queueing for hours, visitors on busy days are basically press-ganged in less than 15 minutes through the small part of the church that is open.

-Currently, during the summer season – 1 April to 1 November – it is possible, and highly advisable, to make online time-slot reservations. €3 is rarely better spent in Venice.
+Currently, during the summer season – 1 April to early November – it is possible, and highly advisable, to make online time-slot reservations. €3 is rarely better spent in Venice.
 Seeing the Golden Pala d’Oro altar adds €2 and a further €5 for the museum that includes going up to the terraces for wonderful views of San Marco and the famous horses.

 Saint Mark’s basilica is generally quieter early morning or in the afternoon later than 13:00.
 However, the ceiling is usually lit from 11:30 to 12:45 and this is spectacular enough to make it worth braving the crowds.
 Night visits are similarly beautiful lit but the tours are expensive.